Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Results and Discussion

 Fig.~\ref{fig:3DGD} shows the change in $\Gamma_D$ for $J/\psi$ with respect to $p_T$ and $T_{eff}$, at different values of $T$ and $\zeta$.
 The $\Gamma_D$ increases with increasing $\zeta$ from 0 to 0.4 and further grows with respect to the change in the medium temperature from 200 MeV to 400 MeV.
 At low-$p_{T}$ and large $T_{eff}$, the impact of anisotropy on $\Gamma_D$ is distinguishable, while with increasing $p_{T}$, this difference diminishes ($T_{eff}$ also decreases).
 Initially, at $p_{T}<3$ GeV, there is a slight increase in the $\Gamma_D$ for all $\zeta$ values.
 This rising trend is a consequence of the $T_{eff}$, as $T_{eff}$ increases up to $p_{T}<3$ GeV, and after that, it decreases with increasing $p_{T}$, and as a result, $\Gamma_D$ also decreases for $p_{T}>3$ GeV.
 It suggests that the particle dissociation rate will be high if the particle temperature is large and comparable to medium temperature.
-Quarkonia with high-$p_{T}$ quickly traverses through the medium; therefore, high-$p_{T}$ $J/\psi$ feels less heat, and survival of such particle becomes more probable. \\
+The quarkonia with high-$p_{T}$ quickly traverses through the medium; therefore, high-$p_{T}$ $J/\psi$ feels less heat, and survival of such particle becomes more probable.\\

-The decay width of $\Upsilon$(1S) is shown in Fig.~\ref{fig:3UGD}; it follows the same reasoning as Fig.~\ref{fig:3DGD} except the difference in $\Gamma_D$ corresponding to $\zeta$ values remains consistent throughout $p_{T} = 30$ GeV at T = 200 and 300 MeV.
-While at T = 400 MeV, $\Gamma_D$ is almost constant up to $T_{eff}\approx$360 MeV, and then a sudden change is observed, which further decreases the $\Gamma_D$.
-This anomaly in decay width for $\Upsilon$(1S) at T = 400 MeV comes because the change in the $T_{eff}$ is almost negligible up to $p_{T}\sim25$ GeV, and as a consequence, change in $\Gamma_D$ becomes stagnant at $p_{T}<25$ GeV.
+{The decay width of $\Upsilon$(1S) is shown in Fig.~\ref{fig:3UGD}; it follows the same reasoning as Fig.~\ref{fig:3DGD} except the difference in $\Gamma_D$ corresponding to $\zeta$ values remains consistent throughout $p_{T} = 30$ GeV at T = 200 and 300 MeV.
+While at T = 400 MeV, $\Gamma_D$ is almost constant up to $T_{eff}\approx$360 MeV, then a sudden change is observed, further decreasing the $\Gamma_D$.
+This anomaly in decay width for $\Upsilon$(1S) at T = 400 MeV comes because the change in the $T_{eff}$ is almost negligible up to $p_{T}\sim20$ GeV, and as a consequence, change in $\Gamma_D$ becomes stagnant at $p_{T}<20$ GeV.
 It is to be noted that the difference in the analyses of $J/\psi$ and $\Upsilon$(1S) relies on their masses.
-The $\Upsilon$(1S), being a heavy particle, dissociates at higher temperatures than $J/\psi$.
-Various articles have studied collisional damping from different perspectives, including the anisotropic medium.
+As a heavy particle, the $\Upsilon$(1S) dissociates at higher temperatures than $J/\psi$.
+Various articles have studied collisional damping, including the anisotropic medium, from different perspectives.
 However, in most of these analyses, the aspect of gluonic dissociation is missing.
-Fig.~\ref{fig:3DGD} \& \ref{fig:3UGD} contain both the collisional damping as well as gluonic dissociation considering the anisotropy in the QGP medium.\\
+Fig.~\ref{fig:3DGD} \& \ref{fig:3UGD} contain both the collisional damping and gluonic dissociation considering the anisotropy in the QGP medium.}\\